 Training should be mandatory for all Combined Communications Center members who may have contact with individuals from the public who are deaf, hard of hearing or have impaired speech.
-Refresher training should occur every six months.
+Refresher training should occur on a periodic basis.

 Chaplain Program

 This policy establishes the guidelines for Spokane Police Department chaplains to provide counseling or emotional support to members of the Department, their families and members of the public (RCW 41.22.030; RCW 41.22.040).